pedro-tofani/Database-migration-service-aws/README.md

 ![scenario2](scenario2.png)

 * Scenario 3:
-  Get the data from the RDS instance and using a DMS task save the parquet generated files in S3.
+  Get the data from the RDS instance and using a DMS task save it as parquet files in S3.
 Storing files in S3 is cheap.
 These files are flexible and can be read and analysed by different tools as Spark, AWS Athena, AWS Redshift Spectrum.
 This uncouple the storage (S3) and computing processing (tools mentioned before), making it possible to optimize resources/costs.

 ![scenario3](scenario3.png)
 ![dms_diagram](dms_diagram.png)

 For this project we have chosen Scenario 3.
-The amount of data we have does not justify it, but we can use it for educational pourposes.
+The amount of data we have does not justify it, but we used it for educational pourposes.

 Database migration can be done in three different ways:
 * Full load: every time the tasks runs it copies all the data from the database.